General Society of Colonial Wars

-The Society of Colonial Wars is a hereditary society composed of men who trace their descents from forebears who, in military, naval, or civil positions of high trust and responsibility, by acts or counsel, assisted in the establishment, defense, and preservation of the mainland American colonies of Great Britain.
+The General Society of Colonial Wars is a patriotic society composed of men who trace their descents from forebears who, in military, naval, or civil positions of high trust and responsibility, by acts or counsel, assisted in the establishment, defense, and preservation of the mainland American colonies of Great Britain.

-General information

-The General Society presently comprises some thirty-two constituent state societies.
-The organization was founded in New York in 1892, originally as a state society.
-The General Society was founded in 1893.
+History

+In the summer of 1892 Samuel Victor Constant, Esq, Edward Trenchard, the well-known artist, and Colonel Thomas WaIn-Morgan Draper, a civil engineer convened in Colonel Draper's office at 45 Broadway to plan the formation of the Society.
+The General Society of Colonial Wars was organized in 1893, in the Governor's Room, City Hall, New York, by delegates from five States and the District of Columbia.
+A Constitution was adopted on May 10, 1893.
+There are now thirty-two constituent state societies.

+The first General Court met 19 December 1892, the anniversary date of the Great Swamp Fight of King Philip's War in 1675, it was announced that the Society had one hundred and five members.

 The total membership of state societies has for many years remained in the range of 4,000 to 4,500.
 Approximately 21,000 men have joined the organization during its history, including many prominent Americans.
-Members are typically well-educated and professionally accomplished.

 The Society has long sought to improve public awareness of the importance of colonial events and individuals in the shaping of America.
 A number of monuments, plaques, and other markers have been installed by the Society at prevenient sites.
 The Society also funds research and educational initiatives of colonial relevance.

 In recent years, the goal of improving understanding of the colonial period has additionally been addressed by Samuel Victor Constant Fellowships, awarded annually for postgraduate study of colonial American history.

-The Society of Colonial Wars is listed as an approved lineage society with the Hereditary Society Community of the United States of America.

-Membership qualifications
+Membership

 To be eligible for membership in the Society an individual must be a male over age 18 who is lineally descendant from a person who served either in a military capacity or held public office in one of the original 13 colonies prior to the American Revolution.

+Specifically, the period from the settlement of Jamestown, Virginia on 13 May 1607, to the Battle of Lexington on 19 April 1775, and to limit qualifying ancestral service to those ancestors who served under the authority of the Colonies.